ga4gh/ga4gh-starter-kit-docs/docs/cookbooks/samtools-view-drs-wes/intro-and-setup.md

 ## Starter Kit Service setup

-Let's begin by configuring and running our two starter kit services: WES and DRS.
+Let's begin by configuring and running our two starter kit services: WES and DRS, as well as the UI service.

 ### Project directory